Tropical storm drenching earthquake-stricken Haiti

 Tropical Storm Grace swept over Haiti with drenching rains just two days after a powerful earthquake battered the impoverished Caribbean nation, adding to the misery of thousands who lost loved ones, suffered injuries or found themselves homeless and forcing overwhelmed hospitals and rescuers to act quickly.

-After nightfall, heavy rain and strong winds whipped at the country's southwestern area, hit hardest by Saturday's quake, and officials warned that rainfall could reach 15 inches (38 centimeters) in some areas before the storm moved on.
+Heavy rain and strong winds overnight whipped at the country's southwestern area, hit hardest by Saturday's quake, and officials warned that rainfall could reach 15 inches (38 centimeters) in some areas before the storm moved on.
 Port-au-Prince, the capital, also saw heavy rains.
-Grace regained tropical storm status after previously falling to the level of a tropical depression.
+Grace regained tropical storm status after falling to the level of a tropical depression.

 The storm arrived on the same day that the country's Civil Protection Agency raised the death toll from the earthquake to 1,419 and the number of injured to 6,000, many of whom have had to wait for medical help lying outside in wilting heat.

-The quake nearly wrecked some towns in the southwest in the latest disaster to befall the Western Hemisphere's poorest nation.
+The quake nearly wrecked some towns in the latest disaster to befall the Western Hemisphere's poorest nation.
 Haitians already were struggling with the coronavirus pandemic, gang violence, worsening poverty and the July 7 assassination of President Jovenel Moïse.

 “We are in an exceptional situation,” Prime Minister Ariel Henry told reporters Monday afternoon as the storm approached.